UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 summary.lm(temp_lm)
 ```

-Notice that you get a two values important from the linear model.
+Notice that you get two values important from the linear model.
 The first is the intercept, the point at which the line of best fit would intersect the y-axis.
 Additionally we see a second value that represents the slope of the curve or the rate of the relationship.
-In this case we can see that has temperature raises 1 degree C, the crickets will chirp an additional 4 chirps per minute.
+In this case we can see that as temperature raises 1 degree C, the crickets will chirp an additional 4 chirps per minute.

 In addition to the linear model giving us a sense of the relationship, we can also see the residual values (the distance between each point and the curve), the standard error of the measures, and even calculated probability values (p-values) for hypothesis testing.
 In fact this summary gives us great information if we are interested in t-values, R squared values, or F-statistics!